 As mentioned, standard turnaround time is approximately 10 business days, although I often get it done in less, I prefer to keep some extra time in case there are time consuming issues that need to be addressed.
 If you absolutely positively need it sooner, there’s a rush charge, and we may be forced to cut corners to get it done in time.
 This is best discussed beforehand.

 I try to keep backups of all mastering projects for a reasonable amount of time.
 I don’t guarantee anything past 30 days, but if something goes wrong with your master disc or files, and you need new copies, contact me and I’ll see what I can do.

 A client is allowed one additional file format conversion after initial delivery within 30 days.
-So if You got a CD or downloaded a bunch of WAV’s, if you decide you also need wav files or mp3’s, I will provide one set free of charge.
 After that, additional digital formats are $5 each.
 If you need different bit depths or sample rates, that will also cost extra, since it requires additional processing (it’s never come up thus far, though) and a few conversions simply may not be worth your time or money.